PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/ShinyHunt-Regi.md

 - **Computer Control:** [Shiny Hunt Unattended: Regi](https://github.com/PokemonAutomation/ComputerControl/blob/master/Wiki/Programs/PokemonSwSh/ShinyHuntUnattended-Regi.md)
 - **Computer Control:** [Shiny Hunt Autonomous: Regi](https://github.com/PokemonAutomation/ComputerControl/blob/master/Wiki/Programs/PokemonSwSh/ShinyHuntAutonomous-Regi.md)

+The "Unattended" versions are functionally identical between the microcontroller and computer-control versions.

-The most advanced version of this program is the last one in the list.
+The last one on the list is the most advanced.
 It can detect shinies, distinguish stars from squares, stop on them, and notify the user.

 ## Program Description